kasper-piskorski/ansible-cluster/README.md

 Parameters are located in __defaults/main.yml__ file.
 For a local deployment it should be sufficient to copy the contents of __defaults/main-local.yml__ to __defaults/main.yml__.

 # Copy run_role.yml script
-Adjust the scrpt according to needs, the basic stub takes the following form (deploying locally):
+Copy the script to parent directory of ansible-ontoit-cluster clone.
+Adjust the script according to needs, the basic stub takes the following form (deploying locally):

 ```
 - hosts:  127.0.0.1